rebecavalverde/help-docs/docs/en/policies/index.md

 copyright: true
 ---

-We are committed to our users' rights to privacy.
-We want here to share all the information we can about how our products and website work in regards to privacy, terms, personal data and user content.
+We are committed to our users' right to privacy.
+We want to share here all the information we can about how our products and website work in regards to privacy, terms, personal data and user content.

-You can find below a collection of formal terms and policies as well as more informative content to easily understand our efforts to ensure your protection online.
-We're grateful for your interest and proud to have you as a part of our community!
+You can find below a collection of formal terms and policies as well as more informal content to easily understand our efforts to ensure your protection online.
+We're grateful for your interest and proud to have you as part of our community!

 If you have any questions about this content, [please contact our team](https://flat.io/support).